sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 **Figure 9**: Message queue length change across all VMs for 5 simulation runs for larger variation, highlighting more balanced queue length.

+### Testing and Documentation
+* We have two test scripts for testing the functions and the edge cases.
+* The pytest coverage report gave `91%` test coverage.
+* The code also has Google style docstrings for the documentations of the code.

 ---------------------------------------------------------

 ## Day to Day Progress